Next: The Future Just Happened

 Next: The Future Just Happened is a book by Michael Lewis published on July 17, 2001 by W. W. Norton & Company.
 The book argues that rapidly evolving technology will upend the power structure of society.
-It gives power to the youngster who doesn't have preconceptions and entrenched interests.
+It gives power to the youngster who does not have preconceptions and entrenched interests.
 By making information readily available, the internet erodes the power and mystique of many professions.